mlswg/mls-protocol/draft-ietf-mls-protocol.md

 content = Content;
 ~~~

-Here, the functions `Signature.Sign` and `Signature.Verify` are defined
+Here, the functions `Signature.Sign` and `Signature.Verify` are defined by the
-by the signature algorithm.
+signature algorithm.
+If MLS extensions require signatures by group members,
+they should re-use the SignWithLabel construction, using a distinct label.
+To
+avoid collisions in these labels, an IANA registry is defined in
+{{mls-signature-labels}}.

 The ciphersuites are defined in section {{mls-ciphersuites}}.